How the Summer Reading Challenge Works

 Summer Reading Challenge Timeline

-The Summer Reading Challenge runs for 11 weeks, from June 19th to August 27th.
-Every Monday a new theme and a new set of challenges will go live in the SRC Facebook Groups.
-These challenges will also be available to download on this website and in hardcopy at our branches.
+The Summer Reading Challenge runs for eight weeks, from July 1 to August 30, though there will be a week of “teaser” challenges from June 24 to June 30 to help you get in the SRC habit.
+Every Monday a new theme and a new set of challenges will go live in the Teen and Adult SRC websites.
+These challenges will also be available to download on this website and in hard copy at our branches.

 Each Friday of the following week, we will draw winners for the previous week.
 At the end of the summer, we will tally all points earned and draw our final Grand Prize winners.

-As soon as a week's set of challenges is posted to the SRC Facebooks groups, this website, and made available in our branches, you can begin completing them.
+As soon as a week's set of challenges is posted on this website and made available in our branches, you can begin completing them.

-There are three basic formats for the challenges that you'll be faced with, each requiring a different kind of response and a different kind of content you'll have to produce in order to complete it.
+There are three levels of challenges, each requiring a different kind of response.
 For most of the challenges, a simple written paragraph or two will be enough.
 For some, you might also need to take and share a picture or produce a video, upload it to YouTube, and provide a link to it.

 You can complete SRC challenges in the following ways:

-- By posting your challenge as a response to the original challenge post in the SRC Facebook Group you belong to.
+- By posting a response to the challenge on our SRC website.

 Each challenge you complete will earn you a certain number of entries to win that week's prize and the grand prize at the end of the summer.
 Completion of a novice challenge will earn you one entry in the weekly draw and one in the grand prize draw.
 Completion of an intermediate challenge will earn you two entries in the weekly and final draw.
 Completion of an advanced challenge will earn you four entries in the weekly and final draw.